10 FAQs About Alternative Payment Models (APMs)

 - Demonstration required by federal law

-- Participants use certified EHR technology
+- Participants must use certified EHR technology

 - Comprehensive ESRD Care (CEC) (large dialysis organization or LDO arrangement and non-LDO two-sided risk arrangement)